RainerEngelken/SparseProp/README.md

 For example, to run a spiking network of 10^5 leaky integrate-and-fire neurons
 ```
 include("LIF_SparseProp.jl")
-end
 ```

 ## Repository Overview

 ### LIF_SparseProp
-Contains example implementation of a LIF network with \textit{SparseProp}.\
+Contains example implementation of a LIF network with _SparseProp_.\
 The function lifnet has input parameters \
 n: # of neurons\
 k: synapses per neuron\